 In this post we break down just how expensive it is to rent or buy in the German capital.
 If you want the current average prices by neighbourhood, just scroll down.

-Evolution of Prices: Property prices in Berlin are no longer the good deal they once were.
-Rents have risen about 60% since 2014.
-The average price to buy was 1500 EUR/m2 in 2011, and it’s now 5000 EUR/m2.
+Property prices in Berlin are no longer the good deal they once were.
+Costs per m2 have quadrupled since 2011.
+The average price to buy was 1500 EUR/m2 in 2011, and it’s now 6500 EUR/m2 in central areas.
 Berlin had the world’s fastest growing property prices.

 People used to move here because the rent was ridiculously cheap, if you were used to places like London or Paris.
 Get used to the fact that it’s no longer the case!
 And try not to think: ‘had I only bought ten years ago’.
 It’s spilled milk, as they say.

-Nonetheless: an apartment in Berlin is still less than half the cost of the average apartment in Paris (which is 32 EUR/m2 for a rental, compared to Berlin’s average of 14 EUR/m2).
-The price to buy in Berlin averages 5000 EUR/m2, which is half of Paris’s 10 000 EUR/m2.
+Nonetheless: an apartment in Berlin is still less than the average apartment in Paris (which is 10 000 EUR/m2, actually lower than a few years ago).
 It’s still cheaper here, just not as cheap as it used to be.

 But I wouldn’t forget that the rapid increases in price have been extremely difficult for local Berliners and those on fixed incomes.

-Cold versus Warm: Apartments are priced ‘warm’ or ‘cold’ (not including utilities).
+Apartments are priced ‘warm’ or ‘cold’ (not including utilities).
 For a 50 sq- meter apartment, one can add about 2,5 EUR/m2 per month, or an extra €125 /month, for utility fees.
+Note that the situation in Ukraine has made heating costs unpredictable, and so you would do well to estimate more for heat.
+Remember that the Kaution, or deposit, can be high.

-Average rents: Cold costs per square metre are about the following in each neighbourhood for unfurnished apartments (2019, on average, taken from what I saw on immowelt.de, wohnungsboerse.net and similar sites).
-Newly built apartments or furnished apartments can be much more expensive:
+Cold costs per square metre are about the following in each neighbourhood for unfurnished apartments (2023, on average, taken from what I saw on immowelt.de, wohnungsboerse.net and similar sites).
+Newly built apartments or furnished apartments can be much more expensive.

 -Kreuzberg: approx. €16 / sq meter (€800 per month for 50 sq meters)